PHACDataHub/data-mesh-ref-impl/paradire/doc/part-i.md

     </tr>
 </table>

-**Vaccination Status**: The following set of diagrams show the situation of COVID vaccination at the start of the year 2021, then at the end of four subsequent quarters in that year.
-The charts, at each point in time, show the number of patients per zip code who are unvaccinated, vaccinated with a single dose, or fully vaccinated (2 doses) with the 207 and 208 vaccines (Moderna).
+**Vaccination Schedule**: The following set of diagrams show an inquiry for young children missing vaccination schedule.
+In this, the charts are able to show the data from multiple angles based on a set of vaccine schedule: who missed schedule of which vaccines; heat map can be shown at for a high level over view, but map with individual location (and missing doses) provide a more in-dept details.

 <table cellspacing="0" cellpadding="0" border="0">
     <tr>